wintechis/flex-rml-evaluation/result_size_estimation/README.md

 ## Output
 The output of the script is a CSV file named `results.csv`.
 The file contains columns for Probability, Mean Estimation Time (in milliseconds), and Mean Number of Unique Elements.
 This file can be used for further analysis and visualization of FlexRML's performance.

+## Results
+The results of our evaluation can be found in the `results` directory.